Need help taking control of your gambling habits?

 How does OLG support me through Self-Exclusion?

 OLG supports an individual's Self-Exclusion commitment by removing him or her from marketing lists and by providing information about resources available to help with problem gambling.
+As part of our support of a self-excluder’s commitment to stop gambling, self-excluded individuals are not permitted to win prizes.

 If you self-exclude from gaming sites, you will automatically be excluded from PlayOLG.